 ['alfred', ALFRED, BOB, CALLUM, 'calvin', 'danny', 'hobbes', 'hobie', 'rusty', 'rusty'] ['alfred', 'alfred', BOB, CALLUM, CALVIN, 'danny', 'hobbes', 'hobie', 'rusty', 'rusty'] ['alfred', 'alfred', 'bob', CALLUM, CALVIN, DANNY, 'hobbes', 'hobie', 'rusty', 'rusty'] ['alfred', 'alfred', 'bob', 'callum', CALVIN, DANNY, HOBBES, 'hobie', 'rusty', 'rusty'] ['alfred', 'alfred', 'bob', 'callum', 'calvin', DANNY, HOBBES, HOBIE, 'rusty', 'rusty'] ['alfred', 'alfred', 'bob', 'callum', 'calvin', 'danny', HOBBES, HOBIE, RUSTY, 'rusty'] ['alfred', 'alfred', 'bob', 'callum', 'calvin', 'danny', 'hobbes', HOBIE, RUSTY, RUSTY] ['alfred', 'alfred', 'bob', 'callum', 'calvin', 'danny', 'hobbes', 'hobie', RUSTY, RUSTY]

-As we can see in the visualization above, this process yields two candidate links for every entry, except for the first and last.
-However, it is important to note that this data is extremely unusual, because the elements of each data frame alternate consistently.
+As we can see in the network visualization above, this process yields two candidate links for every entry, except for the first and last.
+However, it is important to note that this data is extremely unusual, and only occurs because the elements of each data frame alternate consistently in the sorted series.
 We can see this if we capitalize all the elements from

 [ALFRED, 'alfred', BOB, 'callum', CALVIN, 'danny', HOBBES, 'hobie', RUSTY, 'rusty']